NevTrace-org/Easy-Connect/docs/deep-technical-backend-doc.md

 #### **Function Class Implementation**

 The QueueSender Function class serves as the main entry point for blockchain monitoring operations.
-It implements a scheduled Lambda function that executes every 5 minutes to check for new blockchain transactions.
+It implements a scheduled Lambda function that executes periodically to check for new blockchain transactions.

 **Core Responsibilities:**